AdobeDocs/experience-manager-65.ja-JP/help/release-notes/previous-hotfixes-featurepacks.md

 >[!NOTE]
 >
->[!DNL Experience Manager] Service Packにはの修正が含まれていませ [!DNL Experience Manager Forms]ん。 They are delivered using a separate [!DNL Forms] add-on package.
+>[!DNL Experience Manager] Service Packにはの修正が含まれていません [!DNL Experience Manager Forms]。 They are delivered using a separate [!DNL Forms] add-on package.
 In addition, a cumulative installer is released that includes fixes for [!DNL Experience Manager Forms] on JEE.
 For more information, see [Install Experience Manager Forms add-on](#install-aem-forms-add-on-package) and [Install Experience Manager Forms JEE installer](#forms-jee-installer).

 The key highlights for [!DNL Experience Manager] 6.5.2.0 forms are: